NagaKartheekReddy/FeatureRequestApp/README.md

 # AssignmentFeatureRequestApp
 Built a project 'Feature Request Application' with python, flask, sqlalchemy and knockoutjs.
 # Feature Request Application:
-	Feature Request Application is built with Python and Flask which is a web application framework written in Python.
+	Feature Request App built in Flask which is a web application framework written in Python.
-	It consist of feature request form page where a user can fill in a feature request, html values are binded using KnockoutJS, using SqlAlchemy ORM details are persisted in database and feature request details page where a user can see feature request list in the form of a table.
+	It consist of feature request form page where a user can fill in a feature request.
+The form entry values are binded using KnockoutJS and send as JSON data to webservice layer	using SqlAlchemy ORM details are persisted in database and feature request details page where a user can see feature request list in the form of a table.

 # Getting Started:
 	Pre-requisites: Project is built and validated using the following software
 		* Python (v.3.6.5),
-		* MySql database(v.10.1)
+		* MySql database
 		* Browsers: Chrome(v.64.) and Firefox(v.55+)
-	Note: If any other database has to be used please change the connection string in Config.py and also change system paths

 # Installation:
 	1.Open GitHub link and download the project folder.
-	2.Open command prompt in project folder “FeatureRequestApplication\FeatureRequestVirtualEnvironment\Scripts” and type ‘activate’.
-This will activate the ‘FeatureRequestVirtualEnvironment’.
+	2.Open command prompt in project folder “AssignmentFeatureRequestApp\RequestAppVirtualenv\Scripts” and type ‘activate’.
+This will activate the ‘RequestAppVirtualenv’.

-	**.. \Feature Request Application\FeatureRequestVirtualEnvironment\Scripts>activate
+	**.. \AssignmentFeatureRequestApp\RequestAppVirtualenv\Scripts>activate
-	**(FeatureRequestVirtualEnvironment)..\FeatureRequestApplication\FeatureRequestVirtualEnvironment\Scripts>
+	**(RequestAppVirtualenv)..\AssignmentFeatureRequestApp\RequestAppVirtualenv\Scripts>

 	3.Then install required packages present in requirements.txt by executing command ‘pip install –r requirements.txt’ OR can run command ‘pip install  package-name’
-	**(FeatureRequestVirtualEnvironment)..FeatureRequestApplication\FeatureRequestVirtualEnvironment\Scripts> pip install –r 		    requirements.txt
+	**(RequestAppVirtualenv)..AssignmentFeatureRequestApp\RequestAppVirtualenv\Scripts> pip install –r 		    requirements.txt
-	4.Set Flask_APP variable by using command ‘set FLASK_APP=FeatureRequestApplication.py’
+	4.Set Flask_APP variable by using command ‘set FLASK_APP=featureapprun.py’

-	**(FeatureRequestVirtualEnvironment)..FeatureRequestApplication\FeatureRequestVirtualEnvironment\Scripts>set FLASK_APP=FeatureRequestApplication.py
+	**(RequestAppVirtualenv)..AssignmentFeatureRequestApp\RequestAppVirtualenv\Scripts>set FLASK_APP=featureapprun.py

 	5.Type ‘flask run’ and navigate to ‘http://127.0.0.1:5000/’ you can see Feature Request App form

-	**(FeatureRequestVirtualEnvironment)..\FeatureRequestApplication\FeatureRequestVirtualEnvironment>flask run
+	**(RequestAppVirtualenv)..\AssignmentFeatureRequestApp\RequestAppVirtualenv>flask run
- 							* Serving Flask app "FeatureRequestApplication"
+ 							* Serving Flask app "featureapprun.py"
 							* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 # Feature Request Application Form Page:
  	Open chrome/Mozilla and navigate to url ‘http://127.0.0.1:5000/’ where list of fields are present for customer to fill